Partonic collinear structure by quantum computing

-\textbf{\textit{Summary}}.
-In this work, we presented the first direct simulation of the hadron partonic structure on a quantum computer.
-To realize such a calculation, we proposed a systematic quantum algorithm for preparing hadronic states using the quantum-number-resolving VQE and we designed the quantum circuits to perform the real-time evolution of the light-like correlation function.
-As a proof-of-concept, we demonstrate the viability of the quantum algorithm by calculating the PDFs in the $1+1$ dimensional Nambu-Jona-Lasinio (NJL) model.
-Our simulation using only $18$ qubits agrees with the exact numerical solutions to the discretized NJL model.
-Our results manifest the quantum advantages over the classical Euclidean lattice methodology in resolving the intrinsic difficulties of simulating the real-time dynamics.
-Our exploratory study suggests the possible future capability of studying the realistic hadron structures on current and/or near-term quantum computers with more than $50$ qubits.
-Last, we point out that the proposed quantum computing framework for preparing the hadronic states and measuring the dynamical correlation function is generally applicable.
-Its extension to many applications in high energy particle and nuclear physics is expected, such as the calculation of a scattering process and parton shower~\cite{Bepari:2020xqi,Bauer:2019qxa,Bauer:2021gup}, the proton spin configurations, the 3D structure of a nucleon, as well as the fundamental jet transport property~\cite{Barata:2021yri} and the associated dynamics~\cite{Cohen:2021imf,deJong:2020tvx} of Quark Gluon Plasma.
+\textit{Summary}.---In this work, we presented the first direct simulation of the hadron partonic structure on a quantum computer.
+To realize such a calculation, we proposed a systematic quantum algorithm for preparing hadronic states using the quantum-number-resolving VQE, and we designed the quantum circuit to perform the real-time evolution of the lightlike correlators.
+As a proof of concept, we demonstrated the viability of the quantum algorithm by calculating the PDF in the $1+1$ dimensional NJL model.
+Our simulation results using only $18$ qubits agree with the ED to the discretized NJL model.
+Our results manifest the quantum advantage over the classical Euclidean lattice methodology in resolving the intrinsic difficulties of simulating real-time dynamics.
+Our exploratory study suggests the possible future capability of studying realistic hadron structures on current and/or near-term quantum computers.
+Lastly, we point out that the proposed quantum computing framework for preparing the hadronic states and measuring the dynamical correlation functions is generally applicable.
+Its extension to many applications in high energy particle and nuclear physics is expected, such as calculations of scattering processes and parton showers~\cite{Bepari:2020xqi,Bauer:2019qxa,Bauer:2021gup}, the proton spin configurations, the 3D structure of a nucleon, as well as the fundamental jet transport properties~\cite{Barata:2021yri} and the associated dynamics~\cite{Cohen:2021imf,deJong:2020tvx} of quark-gluon plasma.

 ~~~~~